The " three seeing " gate of in Vietnamese Buddhism

 There are many legends and myths in Vietnam, some more embellished than others and sometimes conflicting.
 However there has never been any doubt that Thien Ton Pagoda is indeed a special place that played an pivotal role in the development of Dai Co Viet, the precursor of modern Vietnam.

-Over the centuries Thein Ton pagoda has undergone multiple renovations and refurbishments .
-The most recent was in 1936 but the various rebuilds and reconstructions date back to the 10th century when King Dinh added to expand on the original Taoist site.
+Over the centuries Thien Ton pagoda has undergone multiple renovations and refurbishments .
+The most recent was in 1936 but the various rebuilds and reconstructions date back to the 10th century when King Dinh extended the original Taoist site.
 Throughout it all, the old pagoda has retained its inviting spirituality and ancient classical aspect.

 Discover Ninh Binh